 Our impact - his story : Phwelo

 Phwelo has lived in a child headed household most of his life.
 His father died when he was young and his mother abandoned him.
 At 25 years old he is a shy and damaged young person with very little hope or opportunities.
-He lives alone in his empty house, unable to get work and suffers from HIV.
+He is living with HIV alone in his empty house and unable to get work.

 - Read more >>

 A neighbour noticed how desperate he was getting with very little food, lack of medicine and no means of getting money and she contacted Tshepo Hope.

 A Home based carer now visits Phwelo every week, continually assessing his needs.
 They have worked with him to access a disability grant which will provide a regular source of income and he is receiving a weekly food parcel from Tshepo Hope until this arrives.
 The carers also take him to the health clinic near by to obtain the drugs he needs to manage his HIV and they have linked him into the HIV/AIDS support group held at Tshepo Hope.
 Phwelo’s life is beginning to be turned around thanks to the work of those at Tshepo Hope.
 Through building up a good quality of care for the community that can be trusted and relied upon, Tshepo Hope is becoming well known.
 People are being referred there by friends and neighbours as they know that they will be looked after.
 This trust within the community is enabling Tshepo Hope to bring hope to many people and transforming lives for the better.

 - Sadly Pwelo has died since first writing this, but lived the last of his days in the care of the Home based carers from Tsepho Hope.

 Our impact- his story : The Chairman